ggolfko/nest-prisma/README.md

 # To map your data model to the database schema.
 $ npx prisma migrate dev --name init

+# To apply pending migrations to staging, testing, or production environments, run the migrate deploy command as part of your CI/CD pipeline
+$ npx prisma migrate deploy

 # To seed the database.
 $ npx prisma db seed --preview-feature